 Given the possible new reality, what are some of the key factors to use to ‘redefine’ the appropriate budget # for 2021?
-Here are several topics which will be critical to incorporate within fiscal 2021 planning process to help guide the go forward direction.
+Here are several topics which will be critical to incorporate within fiscal 2021 planning process to help guide the go-forward direction.

 ‘Aged’ Inventory Sales

 In the first article in our series, we discuss usage of aging codes to assess your current inventory liabilities.
 As you plan 2021, take the time to understand the blend of Front Six sales were driven off of prior year (or prior season) inventory.
-If your organization used 2020 to ‘clean up’, you may need to reassess the average unit retail (“AUR”) of your planned selling, given the lack of aged in 2021.
+If your organization used 2020 to ‘clean up’, you may need to reassess the average unit retail (“AUR”) of your planned selling, given the lack of age in 2021.

-Based on your CRM / Market Basket analysis data, you will need to determine whether regular price and lesser promotional sales will offset those $ (obviously not units), generated selling aged, most likely at a much lower AUR.
+Based on your CRM/market basket analysis data, you will need to determine whether regular price and lesser promotional sales will offset those $ (obviously not units), generated selling aged, most likely at a much lower AUR.

 Has customer interest changed?
 Are you finding that lower price point items are selling through more rapidly?
-Is it taking a higher POS MD% (or more Permanent markdowns) to effectively liquidate your higher price point products?
+Is it taking a higher POS MD% (or more permanent markdowns) to effectively liquidate your higher price point products?

-Is promotional pricing still driving the expected unit lift / sell throughs as in past years?
+Is promotional pricing still driving the expected unit lift/sell-throughs as in past years?
 Or, is there a need to even more aggressively promote (higher % off) to generate comparable sales units?
 If so, how negatively are the margin calculations impacted?

 Another topic from the first article will also help you determine other areas to plan with upside.
-Now knowing the actual historical selling volumes (as well as in stock position), BAS can be reviewed to determine whether the Front Six results also have upside.
+Now knowing the actual historical selling volumes (as well as in-stock position), BAS can be reviewed to determine whether the Front Six results also have upside.

-If Basics are increasing in your overall sales mix, are they impacting your Fashion sales?
-If it is decreasing, had the in stock / quality component changed or is it just that the demand for such items diminished?
+If basics are increasing in your overall sales mix, are they impacting your fashion sales?
+If it is decreasing, had the in-stock/quality component changed, or is it just that the demand for such items diminished?